 - Cameron Park Zoo – The Cameron Park Zoo is located just within the bounds of Cameron Park and offers 52 acres of habitats for more than 1,731 animals.
 Cameron Park and the zoo are located just a mile and half away down University Parks.

-- Suspension Bridge – The iconic Waco suspension bridge stretches across the Brazos River from the Hilton Waco to the banks of East Waco.
+- Suspension Bridge – The iconic Waco suspension bridge stretches across the Brazos River from the Waco Convention Center to the banks of East Waco.
 An iconic landmark along the legendary Chisholm Trail, the bridge marks the only spot on the Brazos River where cattlemen could cross with their steers in the early days of Waco’s history.
 The bridge is currently undergoing renovation, but may be open at the time of the conference.

 - Melody Ranch — Country music & line dancing; Often live music; Opens at 8 pm; $15 entrance